 The Helena College Council

-The Helena College Council is responsible for strategic oversight and governance of the school both campuses: Darlington (K-5) and Glen Forrest (6-12).
-Members are appointed for their professional skills, areas of expertise and enthusiasm for independent education.
+The Helena College Council is responsible for strategic oversight and governance across both campuses, at Darlington (Junior School, Kindy to Year 5) and Glen Forrest (Senior School, Years 6 to 12).
+Council members are appointed for their professional skills, areas of expertise and enthusiasm for independent education.

 Council sub-committees have responsibility for advising on Finance and Audit, and Risk, Audit, Compliance and Governance matters, supported by the expertise of members.